MAPL-UFU/palms-ftp/README.md

 # License information
 PALMS is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 But you always need to state that MAPL-UFU is the original author of this software.

-Project is developed and maintained by Roger Carrijo and MAPL-UFU Team
+This project was started by Roger Carrijo, is developed and maintained by Gabriel de Brito Silva and the MAPL-UFU Team.